Text DelSignore Law at 781-686-5924 with your name and what kind of charge you are texting regarding.

 The term Cahill disposition derives from the case of Commonwealth v.
 Cahill, 442 Mass.
 127 (2004) which held that the Registry of Motor Vehicles must honor the decision of the court to treat a second offense OUI as a 1st offense if it occurs more than 10 years from the date of the 1st drunk driving conviction.

 This means if you are charged with a second offense OUI, but the court gives you the 24D program, and imposes all of the penalties applicable to a 1st offense OUI charge, including the 45 day loss of license and assignment of the 24D program, the Massachusetts Registry of Motor Vehicles must honor that disposition.
-The Registry of Motor Vehicles, under the Cahill decision, will allow you to obtain your license back, provided that you have the ignition interlock installed in your vehicle and you will be required to maintain the ignition interlock device for a period of the three years.
+The Registry of Motor Vehicles, under the Cahill decision, will allow you to obtain your license back, provided that you have the ignition interlock installed in your vehicle and you will be required to maintain the ignition interlock device for a period of any hardship plus two additional years.

 If you were charged with a second offense OUI and your 1st offense was more than 10 years ago, it is up to the Court as to whether or not they will treat it as a 1st offense OUI.